Zucchini Cheese Wraps for Sandwiches (Low Carb)

 Step 3: Bake to Perfection

-Bake at 400°F for 20-25 minutes, or until the cheese is golden and bubbly around the edges.
+Bake at 400°F for 20-25 minutes, or until the cheese is golden and bubbly around the edges and the center looks set, not wet.
 The zucchini should be tender and the cheese should have formed a cohesive layer that will act as your wrap.

 Step 4: Cool and Serve